oluyinkaawoyemi/Generator-Runtime-Analysis/README.md

 <img src="https://github.com/oluyinkaawoyemi/Generator-Runtime-Analysis/blob/main/Numbers%20....2.png" alt="Usage" width="500"/>

-The chart above shows that there is a high usage(63.5%) of the 80KVA compared to others, most especially on Mondays, Thursdays and on Fridays.
+The chart above shows that there is a high usage of the 80KVA compared to others, most especially on Mondays, Thursdays and on Fridays.

 ### 5. Hours of usage for each generating set by weekdays